 What are your plans between now and March?

 I’ll continue working at MCS Marketing while trying to stay active in the winter months in Michigan by hitting balls and putting indoors.
 I also hope to spend some limited time in Florida in order to get some rounds in.
-And of course, I’ll head out to Newport Beach CC in March to play some practice rounds at the Monday qualifying course.
+And of course, I’ll head to Biloxi, MS in March to play some practice rounds at the Monday qualifying course.

 Finally, you deservedly received many favorable comments this past week for your letter addressed to the GAM (Golf Association of Michigan) Family.
 In it, you wrote how “important my years spent playing in your tournaments were in making me the competitor I am today.”
 Comment on it and the motivation behind it.